What Customers Have to Say

 Quan-Xing Liu was born on 13 October 1983 in the Shaan'xi province of China.
 In 2002 he started to study chemistry at North University of China and obtained a Bachelor in Science degree in 2006.
 During his studies, he began to study disease mathematical models in the group of Prof. Dr. Zhen Jin.
 After that he obtained a Master degree in Control Engineering (with Mathematics Prof. Zhen Jin) from North University of China.
-He published more than 20 papers in international journals during this period, and obtained the fifth China Youth Science and Technology Innovation Award in 2008.
+He published more than 20 papers in international journals during this period and obtained the fifth China Youth Science and Technology Innovation Award in 2008.
 In 2009, he continued his academic career by moving from China to the Netherlands, and from the field of disease mathematical models to a new and challenging field: Marine Ecology.
-He performed a PhD project under the supervision of Prof. Dr. Johan van de Koppel at Department of Spatial Ecology, Royal Netherlands Institute for Sea Research (Yerseke), working on the mechanisms and functioning of spatial self-organized patterns in ecosystems.
-His works help us understand the ecosystem functioning of spatial self-organization patterns from animal behavior processes to ecological demographic processes.
+He performed a PhD project under the supervision of Prof. Dr. Johan van de Koppel at Department of Spatial Ecology, Royal Netherlands Institute for Sea Research (Yerseke), working on the mechanisms and functioning of spatially self-organized patterns in ecosystems.
+His works help us understand the ecosystem functioning of spatial self-organization patterns from biological processes to ecological processes.
 From March 2013 to Dec.
-2014, he is a postdoctoral researcher at the University of Amsterdam's Department of Aquatic Microbiology-IBED with Professor Jef Huisman's group, where he worked on biodiversity of the coastal phytoplankton caused by large-scale turbulences.
-From Jan.
-2015, he moves to the State Key Laboratory of Estuarine and Coastal Research at East China Normal University.
-Now, he is working at School of Ecological and Environmental Sciences of East China Normal University.
+2014, he is a postdoctoral researcher at the University of Amsterdam's Department of Aquatic Microbiology-IBED with Professor Jef Huisman's group, where he worked on the biodiversity of the coastal phytoplankton caused by large-scale turbulences.
+From 2015 to 2023, he was appointed as an ecological professor at East China Normal University.
+He is the Professor of Applied Mathematics at Shanghai Jiao Tong University since Feb.
+2023.